ESGF/esgf-installer/README.md

 ```

 ### Install
 Run an installation by invoking the `esg_node.py` script.
+For example, a data-only node installation:
 ```
 python esg_node.py --install --type data
 ```